ryanmccartney/Autonomous_Electric_Wheelchair/README.md

 ## Copyright
-This source code is copyright, All rights reserve, Ryan McCartney, 2018
+This source code is copyright, All rights reserved, Ryan McCartney, 2018